fearofcrime/fearofcrime.github.io/_posts/2017-03-22-innovacion-metodo-2.md

 <p>[3] Wikström, P., Ceccato, V., hardie, B. y Treiber, K. (2010).
 Activity Fields and the Dynamics of Crime.
 Journal of Quantitative Criminology, 26 (1): 55-87.
 <p>[4] Zeil, P., Resch, B., Exner, J. y Sagl, G. (2015).
 Urban Emotions: Benefits and Risks in Using Human Sensory Assessment for the Extraction of Contextual Emotion Information in Urban Planning.
 En: S. Geertman et al. (eds.), Planning Support Systems and Smart Cities, Lecture Notes in Geoinformation and Cartography (pp. 209-225).
 Suiza: Springer.
+<p> Solymosi, R., Bowers, K. and Fujiyama, T. (2015), Mapping fear of crime as a context-dependent everyday experience that varies in space and time.
+Leg Crim Psychol, 20: 193–211 </p>